ballerina-guides/ai-samples/rate-blog-posts-using-natural-functions/README.md

 ### **Option 1: Use the default model (Without LLM keys)**

 This approach is made available to quickly get up and running with natural functions.
-Note that this is only meant to be used for quick testing, and that for development and production use-cases, you would have to provide your keys.
+Note that this is only meant to be used for trying out, and that for development and production use-cases, you would have to provide your keys.

 #### 1.Login to WSO2 Copilot